Red Rock Canyon is my favorite place on earth to climb, which is why I return year after year to this immaculate sandstone.

 Pros and cons

-This area’s climbings history and its dramatic desert landscape combine to make Red Rock a true destination area.
-Ever since the 1970s climbers had been looking to expand on practices developed by early climbing pioneers in Yosemite.
+Decades of climbing history combined with a dramatic desert landscape make Red Rock, Nevada one of the best rock climbing locations in the world.
+Ever since the 1970s, climbers had been looking to expand on practices developed by early climbing pioneers in Yosemite.
 With climbing’s small but growing popularity, many climbers began to look further afield than the Yosemite classics.
 This desire for expansion and exploration ultimately led to legendary climbers like Joe Herbst, a Nevada native, and subsequent partners Richard Harrison and Larry Hamilton to start visiting the towering sandstone monoliths of Red Rock, an ancient, petrified beach, and conveniently, Herbst’s home terrain!

 Herbst and company began ticking off many of its tallest peaks via routes like Jubilant Song (5.8) on Windy Peak, Triassic Sands (5.10) on Whiskey Peak and the Original Route (5.12) or Rainbow Wall.
 Then, in 1975, Jorge and Joanne Urioste set out to climb Catwalk (5.6) on the Celebration Wall and discovered the immense potential for creative lines in the landscape.
 Subsequently, more and more routes began to appear under the creative genius of this pair.
 The Uriostes’ had a vision for traditionally protected routes like Black Orpheus (5.10), and they also saw the potential for bolt protected climbing over more blank sections of rock.